Mihail-coder/collective-chatGPT-telegram-bot/README.md

 - typing while generating response
 - can put emoticons on messages
 - provide to choose your personal avatar and bot name
+- it is free, unlimited and does not require API keys
 - possible settings are supported: various languages, selection of emoticons, frequency of messages and reactions

 Requirements: Linux/Unix, python 3.8+, Telegram app and user account.